hawkw/sharded-slab/README.md

 amount of unsafe code, and this crate is not an exception.
 In order to catch potential bugs in this unsafe code, we make use of [`loom`], a permutation-testing tool for concurrent Rust programs.
-All `unsafe` blocks this crate occur in accesses to `loom` `CausalCell`s.
+All `unsafe` blocks this crate occur in accesses to `loom` `UnsafeCell`s.
 This means that when those accesses occur in this crate's tests, `loom` will assert that they are valid under the C11 memory model across multiple permutations of concurrent executions of those tests.